 In the 1930s, a mother and daughter claimed to have encountered the author sitting near a window where he stated, “My name is Clemens and I has a problem here I gotta settle.”
 He disappeared moments later.

-As the demand for housing grew in NYC, many brownstones were converted to multi-family apartments.
+As the demand for housing grew in New York City, many brownstones were converted to multi-family apartments.
 14 West 10th Street was no exception and was transformed from a single family home into 10 apartments in 1937.

 According to the New York Post, actress Jan Bryant Bartell and her husband moved into the top floor apartment (the former servants’ quarters) and almost immediately began feeling a presence she described as a “monstrous moving shadow.”
 She documented her struggle with the paranormal in her book, Spindrift: Spray from a Psychic Sea, which she completed in 1974.